Pele-honua-mea/Juniper-vLabs/README.md

 # Juniper-vLabs
 Labs in preparation for JNCIA-SEC:
-1. Configuration of security zones & policies to allow ICMP communication between host1 and host2.
+1. Trust-to trust: Configuration of security zones & policies to allow ICMP communication between host1 and host2.
-2. Configuration of security zones & policies to allow ICMP communication from host1 and host3 and HTTPS communication from host3 to host1.
+2. Trust to untrust, untrust to trust: Configuration of security zones & policies to allow ICMP communication from host1 and host3 and HTTPS communication from host3 to host1.
 3. Simulating communication from private hosts (Host1 & Host2, 10.100.x.x) to a public host (Host3, 200.0.13.2) through a vSRX security device.
 The vSRX performs source NAT to allow Host3 to reply, demonstrating how NAT enables private-to-public communication in a controlled firewall environment.

 Topology: